MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-quickbooks-online-data-migration.md

 ## <a name="what-do-i-do-after-i-migrate-data"></a>What do I do after I migrate data?

 After you migrate data, transactions have the status **Unposted**, so you can review them and make adjustments.
 To review the transactions, go to the page where you would normally find them.
 For example, to review unposted sales invoices, go to the **Sales Invoices** page.
-To review receipt journals, go to the **Receipt Journals** page.
+To review payment journals, go to the **Payment Journals** page.

 There are a few things in particular that you should do: